deso-protocol/run/README.md

 # Run your own DeSo node

-Running your own DeSo node is as easy as 1-2-3:
+Running your own DeSo node is easy:

 1. [Install Docker and Docker Compose](https://docs.docker.com/get-docker/) if you don't have it already
     * On Mac and Windows, Docker comes with Docker Compose